 The documentation requirements are very strict and failure to provide sufficient documentation will result in reduced or zero points being awarded.
 Please note that once your exam and lab report is submitted, your submission is final.
 If any screenshots or other information is missing, you will not be allowed to send them and we will not request them.

 If you have not made any modifications to an exploit, you should only provide the URL where the exploit can be found.
 Do not include the full unmodified code, especially if it is several pages long.

 If you have modified an exploit, you should include:

 - The URL to the original exploit code

 - The command used to generate any shellcode (if applicable)

 - An explanation of why those changes were made

 Your objective is to exploit each of the target machines and provide proof of exploitation.
-Each target machine contains at least one proof file, which you must retrieve, submit in your control panel, and include in a screenshot with your documentation.
-Failure to provide the appropriate proof files in a screenshot for a given level of access will result in zero points being awarded for the target.
+Each target machine contains at least one proof file (local.txt or proof.txt), which you must retrieve, submit in your control panel, and include in a screenshot with your documentation.
+Failure to provide the appropriate proof files in a screenshot for each machine will result in zero points being awarded for the target.